webrecorder/browsertrix-crawler/docs/docs/user-guide/crawl-scope.md

 ## Seed Redirects

 Some seed URLs may redirect to a different URL that would be otherwise out of scope.
-The `--redirectSeedOutOfScope` setting can be used to specify how such redirects should be handled with regard to crawl scope.
+The `--addRedirectSeeds` setting can be used to specify how such redirects should be handled with regard to crawl scope.

 The default value `strict` will add the new URL as a seed to the crawl scope if it differs from the specified seed URL in its scheme (`http` vs. `https`) or `www.` subdomain (`example.com` vs `www.example.com`).

 The other available options are:

-- `add` - always add the redirect URL as a new seed to the crawl scope
+- `always` - always add the redirect URL as a new seed to the crawl scope

-- `block` - never add the redirect URL as a new seed to the crawl scope
+- `never` - never add the redirect URL as a new seed to the crawl scope

 If the URL a seed redirects to is not added as a new seed due to the option chosen, only the immediate page that is redirected to will be included in the crawl.